tea-droid/tanmayspace/content/about/index.md

 title: "About"
 ---

-Hello there, I am Tanmay Sharma, a passionate cybersecurity agent.
-I like to make intriquete and cool projects by combining the worlds of Security, Programming and Hardware.
-Unique enough?
+Hello there, I am Tanmay Sharma.
+I like to make intricate and cool projects by combining the worlds of Security, Programming and Hardware.

 Experienced Technical Lead and Project Intern with a background in cybersecurity, machine learning, and secure IoT solutions, particularly in research and educational settings.
 I have demonstrated ability in leading technical teams, building automation tools, and advancing cybersecurity initiatives, including secure network projects with Raspberry Pi and bot development for community management.